c-ae/cryptopt-pldi23/README_full.md

 ## General Setup

 1. Build the full image with `docker build . -t cryptopt` from the root directory (the one containing the `Dockerfile`) ()
-    - *Note*: This takes a bit longer (55min), because we also re-build everything proof-related from source.
+    - *Note*: This takes a bit longer (55 min), because we also re-build everything proof-related from source.
     - The build was successful if it ends with  `naming to docker.io/library/cryptopt` (or `Sucessfully tagged cryptopt.quick:latest` depending on your docker version).

 1. Once docker succeeds, create and run a container from this new image with `docker run -ti --name CryptOpt cryptopt zsh` just like in the 'Getting Started' phase.